andreamust/harte-library/README.md

 int_is_consonant = interval.isConsonant()
 ```

-### Chord Module Extension
+### Chord Module

-The main functionality of the Harte Library is an extension of the *Chord Module* of music21.
+The primary functionality of the Harte Library extends the Chord Module of music21.

-This is possible by means of the class __Harte__, which accepts as input a chord expressed in Harte Notation and allows all properties and methods of the Chord module of music21 to be used:
+This is achieved through the **Harte** class, which accepts a chord expressed in Harte Notation as input, enabling the utilization of all properties and methods available in the Chord module of music21:

 ```python
 from harte.harte import Harte